 New Program Guidelines

 Detailed processes guide the creation and modification of undergraduate degrees and programs, graduate degrees and programs, and graduate certificates.
-Proposals for new degrees are reviewed by faculty and administrators at the unit and campus levels, and undergo UW tri-campus review and state level review by the Interinstitutional Committee for Academic Program Planning.
-New degrees that are supported by the academic plan and are approved by the Academic Policy and Curriculum Committee, the EVCAA, and the campus budget committee proceed to UW for additional review.
+Proposals for new degrees are reviewed by faculty and administrators at the unit and campus levels, and undergo UW tri-campus review and state level review by the Interinstitutional Committee for Academic Program Planning (ICAPP).
+New degrees that are supported by the academic plan and are approved by the Academic Policy and Curriculum Committee, the Executive Vice Chancellor for Academic Affairs, and the campus budget committee proceed to UW for additional review.
 Final approval comes from the UW President or from the Northwest Commission on Colleges and Universities, the regional accreditor for UW.